 The proof of Propositions~\ref{Prop:Contractible} and~\ref{Prop:Contractible_Sn} uses the notion of \v{C}ech cohomology and classical results regarding its properties.
 For the ease of reading, we begin with an intuitive explanation of the proof ideas, and then present the formal proof.

-\paragraph{Intuitive proof.} The $d$'th (singular) cohomology group is a topological invariant of a manifold which roughly counts ``non trivial holes'' of dimension $d$.
+\subparagraph*{Intuitive proof.} The $d$'th (singular) cohomology group is a topological invariant of a manifold that roughly counts ``non trivial holes'' of dimension $d$.
 A classical result asserts that the $d$'th cohomology group of a $d$-dimensional compact oriented manifold like $\mathbb{S}^d$ is $\mathbb{R}$.
 (This corresponds to the intuitive understanding that $\mathbb{S}^d$ has one $d$-dimensional hole.)
 The de-Rham cohomology and the \v{C}ech cohomology are analytic and algebro-geometric/combinatorial invariants, that in many cases agree with their topological cousin.
 In particular, the $d$'th de-Rham and \v{C}ech cohomologies of $\mathbb{S}^d$ are equal to $\mathbb{R}$ as well.

 The $d$'th \v{C}ech cohomology with respect to an open cover of the manifold depends on properties of intersections of $d+1$ sets in that cover.
-In general, it depends on the sets which form the cover, however, it is known that if these sets and their non-empty intersections are finite disjoint unions of contractibles, then the cohomology groups remain the same, independently of the cover.
+In general, it depends on the sets that form the cover, however, it is known that if these sets and their non-empty intersections are finite disjoint unions of contractibles, then the cohomology groups remain the same, independently of the cover.
 In particular, if the $d$'th \v{C}ech cohomology with respect to such a cover is non trivial, then there must be $d+1$ sets with a non-empty intersection.

 Hence, for our cover $U_1,U_2,\ldots$, we know that its $d$'th \v{C}ech cohomology is $\mathbb{R}$.
 This readily completes the proof of the proposition for $\mathbb{S}^d$, as this implies that there must be a point that belongs to at least $d+1$ of the $U_i$'s.
 The proof in $\mathbb{R}^d$ works in essentially the same way, with cohomology groups replaced by cohomology groups with compact support.

-\paragraph{Formal proof.} For the proof we recall the notion of \v{C}ech cohomology with values in the constant sheaf $\underline{\Re}$, and describe the slightly less standard concept of \v{C}ech cohomology with compact support.
+\subparagraph*{Formal proof.} For the proof we recall the notion of \v{C}ech cohomology with values in the constant sheaf $\underline{\Re}$, and describe the slightly less standard concept of \v{C}ech cohomology with compact support.